ydahal1/ydahal1/ReadMe.md

-A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”
+Why did the tree go to the dentist?
+It needed a root canal.

 [
-Tue Aug 18 00:17:01 UTC 2026
+Wed Aug 19 00:16:59 UTC 2026
  ]